-Sources: OECD, DAC Report on Multilateral Aid, 2008, DCD/DAC(2008)58/ADD, 16th Oct 2008; The Economist, , July 5th, 2008 for UNICEF; Annual Reports for others, except , which is based on EU sources; ODF is the sum of official development assistance and nonconcessional lending (Easterly and Putze, 2008).
+Sources: OECD, DAC (2008); The Economist, July 5th, 2008 for UNICEF; Annual Reports for others, except , which is based on EU sources; ODF is the sum of official development assistance and nonconcessional lending (Easterly and Putze 2008).

-Table 1 provides information for country programmable ODA, the multilateral donor's share in total CPA, and respective staff numbers4, which excludes consultants and other temporary staff.
-Commitments of core and non-core funding to these agencies amounted to around USD 43 bn in 2006, out of a total of USD 133 bn5.
+consultants and other temporary staff.
+Commitments of core and non-core funding to these agencies amounted to around USD 43 bn in 2006, out of a total of USD

+133 bn5.
 Just five of them (EC, IDA, The Global Fund, Asian and African Development Banks) account for two thirds of the funding to the agencies.
 At the other extreme, 100 agencies (40% of the total) are estimated to have an annual revenue of USD 20 million or less and combined receive only around USD 800 million in ODA (2% of the total).
-The ten multilateral donors listed in table 1 accounted for 33 % of total CPA during 2005-06.
+The ten multilateral donors listed in table 1 accounted for 33 % of total CPA during 2005-2006.

 Equipped with considerable manpower and administrative budgets, multilateral donors are well equipped to demonstrate their raison d'être should any doubts arise.
 In their struggle for survival, international organizations can be generally expected to modify their mission statements over time.
-To quote Babb and Buira (2005) on the Bretton Woods sisters:

-"Founded at the end of World War II to help lay the foundations of a new era of stability and prosperity, the World Bank and the International Monetary Fund (IMF) are widely viewed as having evolved in ways that would have surprised their founders.
-A term that has gained popularity among World Bank and IMF critics is "mission creep," or the systematic shifting of organizational activities away from original mandates" (p.59).
+To quote Babb and Buira (2005, p.
+59) on the Bretton Woods sisters: "Founded at the end of World War II to help lay the foundations of a new era of stability and prosperity, the World Bank and the International Monetary Fund (IMF) are widely viewed as having evolved in ways that would have surprised their founders.
+A term that has gained popularity among World Bank and IMF critics is "mission creep," or the systematic shifting of organizational activities away from original mandates."